 The Zombie Trail at Pembrey Country Park is an exhilarating adventure that will put your bravery to the ultimate test – HERE.

 It may be worth checking the Pembrey site for any returns but we think these are so popular, they’ll remain sold out.

 BLAENAVON IRONWORKS HALLOWEEN

-Head along to the Ironworks for a spooky trail, and storytelling about Welsh myths and legends!
+Head along to the Ironworks for a spooky trail, and storytelling.

 Listen to spooky Welsh legends, tales, and ghost stories.
-And throughout the week there will be a free Halloween trail for children in our spookily themed cottages, with a chocolate prize.
+And throughout the week there will be a free Halloween trail for children in the spookily themed cottages, with a chocolate prize.

 If you’d like more details just head along to their site here IRONWORKS.